 This tour will acquaint you with services and resources offered in the Undergraduate Library.
-It will show you where you can get assistance from Undergraduate Library staff and show you where you will find copiers, scanners, computers, printers, and more.
+It will show you where you can get assistance from Undergraduate Library staff and where you will find computers, printers, scanners, copiers and more.

 Follow the tour by walking to your right and continuing around the upper level of the

 library until you return to your starting point.

 More information about a local can be found by locating the corresponding numbers below the map.

 At the Research Desk, you can:

 to help you begin your research; these computers also include the Microsoft Suite of products.

 Please note that the entire library is wireless.
 In addition there are walk-up jacks along the walls and pillars to accommodate your laptop computer.

 Printers are located near Research Desk on the upper lever of the UGL.
 You may charge print jobs to your student account, or pay cash at the Circulation Desk.
 To find out more, visit our Printing Information page.